Nibe-Git-Hub/MagnusPro/README.md

 # Reference

-MagnusPro is an Aeronautical Engineering Licensure Examination Reviewer.
+MagnusPro is an Aeronautical Engineering Licensure Examination Reviewer in the P.

 https://www.facebook.com/MagnusPr0/